ktaze1/ETECubeChat/README.md

    * .clang-format is made according to my own preference, you can change it to your liking.

    * added `libsodium` for encrpytion/decrpytion.
-Plan was to secure messages with RSA (Rivest–Shamir–Adleman) public-key cryptosystem, it has some API for the encryption flow but couldn't finished it on time.
+Plan was to secure messages with RSA (Rivestâ€“Shamirâ€“Adleman) public-key cryptosystem, it has some API for the encryption flow but couldn't finished it on time.

    * Every C++ chat application example I saw on the internet was either based on QT's example or done in UNIX/LINUX, but none were using WinSocks or CMAKE whatsoever